rory-codes/rt-coaching/docs/README.md

 ***Accessibility:** The website follows WCAG 2.1 guidelines to ensure all users can access content easily and without obstacle.

+**Further considerations**
+1. Strategy – Set user needs and goals to ensure the site serves RT coaching and its customers/clients.
+2. Scope – Contain features such as the sports, services, booking and gallery sections.
+3. Structure – Design a logical easy-to-use structure that produces easy navigation and ease of access for its users.
+4. Skeleton – Create wireframes to map out the layout the site and give RT Coaching an idea of what to expect when complete.
+5. Surface – Develop cohesive bespoke website with responsive deisgn and RT coaching colours and branding.

 ### User Interface (UI)
 ***Branding:** A consistent color palette and typography has been used throughout the site.
 It is the same font and colour palette used in the logo for RT coaching representing alignment with RT Coaching’s identity and brand.